alstr/todo-to-issue-action/README.md

 ## Usage

 Simply add a comment starting with TODO, followed by a colon and/or space.
-Here's an example for Python:
+Here's an example for Python that creates an issue named after the TODO:

 ```python
     def hello_world():